Create a lead

 Where

-• type: The type of error that occurred.
+: The type of error that occurred.target

-• message: A human-readable description of the error.
+: A human-readable description of the error.
 Ideal for both end customers as consumers of the API to know what went wrong exactly.
 If supported the content of this message is localized based on the (preferred) language of the user.

-• error_str: The string representation of the error that occurred.
+: The string representation of the error that occurred.

 Validation errors

 Validation errors occur whenever the provided request was unacceptable, often due to a missing but required parameters or by providing an invalid or malformed payload.
 The included information on the error in the response should provide enough information to identify and resolve the bad part of the request.
-Typically the detailed information on the failed validation is included in the errors attribute of the response body.
-An example of a validation error and how to interpret the response is depicted below.
+Typically the detailed information on the failed validation is included in the errors

 ...